Urjachau1/Portfolio-Project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.02.20

 ### Added

-- Designed a proof of concept for <!-- insert name of component here --> component
+- Designed a proof of concept for MoodTracker component.
+- Implemented an interactive console-based user interface using OSU's `SimpleReader1L` and `SimpleWriter1L`.
+- Developed mood logging system with four predefined moods: Happy, Excited, Sad, and Stressed.
+- Created mood trend analysis to count and classify positive vs. negative moods.
+- Implemented mood history storage using `Queue1L`.

 ### Updated

-- Changed design to include ...
+- Modified `logMood` method to ensure users can only select from four predefined moods.
+- Updated `runMoodTracker` method to improve menu navigation and formatting
+- Ensured proper queue handling with `transferFrom(temp)`

 ```